btcpayserver/btcpayserver-doc/docs/PaymentRequests.md

 ![View New Payment Request](./img/payment-requests/NewPaymentRequest.png)

 BTCPay creates a URL for the payment request.
 Share this URL to view your payment request.
-Need mulitple of the same request ?
-Simply use the Clone option in the main menu for Payment Requests.
+Need multiple of the same request ?
+You can use the `Clone` option in the main menu to duplicate payment requests.

 ## Paid Request for Payment